 The newly configured target runtime appears in the Target Runtime pane’s drop-down menu, and the Camel version supported by the runtime appears in the Camel Version pane, grayed out.

-After you create and save a target runtime, it is possible to change the Camel version.
-See Chapter 14, Changing the Camel version.
+After you create a Fuse Integration project, it is possible to change the Camel version.
+See Chapter 12, Changing the Camel version.

+For Karaf or Fuse on Karaf, you have a choice of templates.
 You can create an empty project, which creates a skeleton Camel context routing file based on one of the three supported Domain Specific Languages (DSLs), or you can use a predefined template, each of which is based on a common use case.
-Individual templates may not support all DSL options.Note
+Individual templates might not support all DSL options.Note

 For Java DSL, the tooling generates a

-CamelRoute.javafile that you can edit in the tooling’s Java editor, but it does not generate a graphical representation of it in the Diagram View.
+CamelRoute.javafile that you can edit in the tooling’s Java editor, but it does not generate a graphical diagram representation of it.